Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 1. Pain Management

-The first goal of physical therapy is the reduction of pain and inflammation.
+The first goal of physical therapy is the reduction of chronic pain and inflammation.

-Your physical therapist might use hot and cold therapy to help accomplish this.
+Your physical therapist might use a variety of methods to help accomplish this goal, including hot and cold therapy.

-After 48 hours, moist heat can be applied to help your muscles relax and reduce pain.
+After 48 hours, you can switch to moist heat to help your muscles relax and further reduce pain.

 Your physical therapist might also suggest a soft cervical collar for short periods throughout the day to give your muscles a break.